taoshidev/proprietary-trading-network/README.md

 ### Maximum Drawdown (MDD) Eliminations

-1. **Daily MDD Limit**: If, on a daily close (UTC), a miner's portfolio experiences more than a **5% drawdown** when compared to its realized all-time high , the miner will be eliminated.
+- **Anytime MDD Limit**: If, at any time, a miner's portfolio experiences more than a **5% drawdown** when compared to its realized all-time high , the miner will be eliminated.
-2. **Anytime MDD Limit**: Similarly, if at any point, the miner's portfolio undergoes a **10% drawdown**, the miner will be eliminated.

 - **Open Position Treatment**: Open positions across different trade pairs are considered together for MDD calculations.
 For example, if multiple open positions across different pairs collectively result in a return that doesn't breach the MDD threshold, the miner remains active.
 Conversely, a single poor-performing open position can result in elimination.